kishanks412/chat_app_world.io/README.md

     Replace `PORT_VALUE` with the port number you want to use for the backend server.

 - Add the following variables to the `.env` file in the `server` directory:

     `FRONTEND_URL=`

     `PORT=`

     Give the port number you want to use for the backend server.
+    When you get the frontend url after running the frontend code.
+Give that link to `FRONTEND_URL=`

 ## Clone the Repository